-createview Sets up the view of the exported MIB information SNMP agent.
-The view access to this agent is react view is identified by the MIB OID subtree and yo specific part of the subtree using the OID mask. -е Specifies the view to be excluded.
+createview Sets up the view of the exported MIB information regarding the SNMP agent.
+The view access to this agent is read only.
+The view is identified by the MIB OID subtree and you can limit a specific part of the subtree using the OID mask. -е Specifies the view to be excluded.
 The default is the view to be included. -m OID_Mask Specifies a valid OID subtree mask.
 By default, the mask is ff (entire subtree). -s OID_subtree Specifies the MIB OID subtree.
-In the entire MIB tree, the value begins with .1. viewname Specifies a valid view name. deleteaccess eaccess Deletes the access entry. groupname Specifies a valid group name. deletegroup Deletes a group. -u username groupname Specifies a valid user name.
+In the entire MIB tree, the value begins with .1. viewname Specifies a valid view name. deleteaccess Deletes the access entry. entry. groupname Specifies a valid group name. deletegroup Deletes a group. -u username groupname Specifies a valid user name.
 Specifies a valid group name. deleteview Deletes a view. -s OID_subtree Specifies the MIB OID subtree.
 In the entire MIB tree, the value begins with .1. viewname Specifies a valid view name.